Documentation

 • Log in at the dashboard and make a contribution

-• A 30-day contribution key is generated and linked to your account
+• Your 30-day contribution login access is linked to your account

 Step 3: Login in 11ku7-ai-nodecoder